Zizaco/confide/README.md

 `ConfideUser` class will take care of some behaviors of the user model.

-### Dump the default acessors
+### Dump the default assessors

-Least, you can dump a default controller and the default routes for Confide.
+In the least, you can dump a default controller and the default routes for Confide.

     $ php artisan confide:controller
     $ php artisan confide:routes